DreamerrBoy/WaterBlock/README.md

 In the config file;
 Add your ability to the section named `BlockAbilities` with the format `AbilityName:WaveRange:BlockLimit`

+For more information, you can it on check here: [ProjectKorra Forums](https://projectkorra.com/forum/resources/waterblock-by-dreamerboy-and-hiro.396/)

 Example Config File:
 ```yml